-The semiannual groundwater detection monitoring events were performed by DPC personnel on March 21-22, 2018 and September 19-20, 2018.
-Samples were analyzed by DPC's Chemical Services Laboratory and Pace Analytical Services, LLC in accordance with the GWMP.
-Static water elevation data were collected at all seven monitoring well locations.
+The semiannual detection monitoring groundwater sampling events were performed by DPC personnel on March 19-21, 2019 and September 17-19, 2019.
+Samples were analyzed by DPC's Chemical Services Laboratory and Pace Analytical Services, LLC, in accordance with the GWMP.
+These laboratories are accredited with the WDNR.
+Static water elevation data were collected at all seven monitoring well locations during each sampling event.
 Groundwater samples were collected from each of the detection monitoring wells and analyzed for the Appendix III indicator parameters and field parameters.
-A summary of the groundwater data collected during the March and September 2018 events are provided in Appendix A, including static groundwater elevation data, analytical results, and field data.
+A summary of the groundwater data collected during the March and September 2019 events are provided in Appendix A, including static groundwater elevation data, analytical results, and field data.